NeuromatchAcademy/course-content/README.md

 | 4:40 - 5:00 | Discussion 2                     | Discussion with pod TA                                             |
 | 5:05 - 5:35 | Outro                            | Recap session, Critical evaluation of model fitting                |
 | 5:35 - 6:00 | Q&A                              | Q&A with lecturers/Mentors                                         |
+* the Intro / keynote will be watched asynchronously, which means that you can watch this lecture before the start of the day

 ----